The 8 top challenges facing overseas lawyers wanting to move to Hong Kong

 Summary: it's tough but don't lose heart — rules are there to broken

 If you are a qualified lawyer in an overseas common law jurisdiction and your skills-sets and experiences do not 'tick all the boxes', all is not lost.
 Whilst there will be major challenges to overcome, they may be no less than or different from the challenges faced at home.
-Yet, the legal industry in Hong Kong is a very fluid and adaptable one.
+One thing that stands out here is that the legal industry in Hong Kong is a very fluid and adaptable one.
 There will be some rare occasions when roles will appear in which no Asian language skills or Asia-Pacific experience is required.
-The key is the timing of your arrival.
+The key is the timing of your arrival and the specialist knowledge you have.
 If you're a French qualified banking and finance lawyer from a major international law firm in Paris with a common law LLM or JD at a time when there is an explosion of banking activity for French companies in Hong Kong, China or Asia generally, you might well have more than one firm or banking institution come knocking on your door.

-Sometimes, employers may overlook the above requirements where the actual legal experience (particularly niche industry sector specialisms or practice area experience) and PQE takes priority given the shortage of talented specialists in that area – investment funds lawyers for one, competition, regulatory, FCPA/UK Bribery specialisms are also up-and-coming areas to look out for.
-Or you may have experience that is so unique that it would add significant value to an employer’s business – each profile of a candidate must be decided on their individual merits.
+Sometimes, employers may overlook the above 8 factors where the actual legal experience (particularly niche industry sector specialisms or practice area experience) and PQE takes priority given the shortage of talented specialists in that area – investment funds lawyers for one, competition, regulatory, FCPA/UK Bribery specialisms are also up-and-coming areas to look out for.
+Or you may be one of the early adopters in the legal profession to learn and practice on blockchain, smart contracts, cryptocurrency, AI and the Internet of Things (IOT) and can utilise the experience of drafting and negotiating legal documents in those areas to good use in the Hong Kong legal market.
+The common theme is that you have experience that is so unique that it would add significant value to an employer’s business – each profile of a candidate must be decided on their individual merits.